Our Sunday Supplication

 The Egyptians followed in pursuit; all Pharaoh's horses and chariots and charioteers went after them right into the midst of the sea.
 In the night watch just before dawn the LORD cast through the column of the fiery cloud upon the Egyptian force a glance that threw it into a panic; and he so clogged their chariot wheels that they could hardly drive.
 With that the Egyptians sounded the retreat before Israel, because the LORD was fighting for them against the Egyptians.

 Then the LORD told Moses, "Stretch out your hand over the sea, that the water may flow back upon the Egyptians, upon their chariots and their charioteers."
 So Moses stretched out his hand over the sea, and at dawn the sea flowed back to its normal depth.
 The Egyptians were fleeing head on toward the sea, when the LORD hurled them into its midst.
 As the water flowed back, it covered the chariots and the charioteers of Pharaoh's whole army which had followed the Israelites into the sea.
 Not a single one of them escaped.
 But the Israelites had marched on dry land through the midst of the sea, with the water like a wall to their right and to their left.
 Thus the LORD saved Israel on that day from the power of the Egyptians.
-When Israel saw the Egyptians lying dead on the seashore and beheld the great power that the LORD had shown against the Egyptians, they feared the LORD and believed in him and in his servant Moses.
+When Israel saw the Egyptians lying dead on the seashore and beheld the great power that the LORD had shown against the Egyptians,

 Then Moses and the Israelites sang this song to the LORD: I will sing to the LORD, for he is gloriously triumphant; horse and chariot he has cast into the sea.